Angela Mudge: National and international career

 Mudge came late to hill running by comparison with more mainstream athletics competitors, not recording results until her mid-twenties, but developed quickly thereafter.
-Placed only 49th in the British Fell Running Championship in 1995, she won the event four times in succession from 1997–2000.
+Placed only 49th in the British Fell Running Championship in 1995, she won the event four times in succession from 1997 to 2000.
 In between times, she scored a fourth-place finish in the 1997 European Mountain Running Trophy, and also won the Scottish Hill Running Championships in 1997 and 1998, and the Scottish Cross Country Championship in 1999.
 She showed equally rapid development on the international stage, placing 46th in the 11th World Mountain Running Trophy when it was held in Scotland in 1995, five years prior to winning the event outright in 2000.

 She continued her international success in 1999, the year she broke the course record for the prestigious 4100 m Mount Kinabalu Climbathon in Sabah, Malaysia, as she won the race and the US$2,500 prize.
 Mudge also triumphed in similar record-breaking style in the 2001 Cinq 4,000s in Sierre-Zinal, Switzerland, becoming the first woman to achieve a sub-three-hour time on the 31 km course.